- Impressive traction

 When playing, my foot was firmly locked in place with hardly any wiggle room with any no toe pains—something that is expected of every hoop shoe but cannot be taken for granted.

-In regards to support, I found it solid for a low cut, no restrictions when running but a noticeable light support when cutting and moving laterally on defense.
+In regards to support, I found it solid for a low cut, no restrictions when running but a noticeable light support when cutting and moving laterally on defence.

 After using this shoe for about 30 hours indoors, the shoe held up really well—the bottom soles had barely any noticeable difference, and there was only light scuffing near the laces.